Varinder75/Classification-Model-NPRI-dataset/README.md

 # National Pollutant Release Inventory (NPRI) Classification Models for Criteria Air Contaminants
 ## Project Overview
-This project aims to predict trends in the release of criteria air contaminants in Canada using data from the National Pollutant Release Inventory (NPRI).
-Criteria air contaminants (CACs) include pollutants like sulfur dioxide, nitrogen oxides, volatile organic compounds, particulate matter, and carbon monoxide.
-These contaminants impact air quality and human health, making it crucial to understand and predict their trends.
+This project aims to predict trends in the release of criteria air contaminants (CACs) in Canada using data from the National Pollutant Release Inventory (NPRI).
+These contaminants include sulfur dioxide (SO₂), nitrogen oxides (NOₓ), volatile organic compounds (VOCs), particulate matter (PM), and carbon monoxide (CO).
+The goal is to predict whether emissions of these pollutants will increase, decrease, or remain stable in 2023, which is crucial for regulatory and environmental decision-making.

 ## Dataset
 The dataset used in this project is sourced from the National Pollutant Release Inventory (NPRI), which tracks pollutants released to air, water, and land in Canada.
-The dataset includes information on emissions of various contaminants across multiple industries and regions, along with other environmental variables.
+It contains emissions data across multiple industries and regions, as well as other environmental variables.

+## Key Dataset Features:
+•Year: Year of data reporting.
+•Region: Geographic location (e.g., province, city).
+•Industry Classification: Type of industry (e.g., manufacturing, agriculture).
+•Pollutants: Emission amounts of pollutants (SO₂, NOₓ, VOCs, PM, CO).
+•Emissions: Amount of pollutants released (in metric tons).
+•Emission Change: Difference in emissions between 2022 and 2023.
 ## Target Variables:
 The model focuses on predicting the trends for the following CACs: